andyt530/py-az2tf/README.md

 ### OMS

-If solutions have '[' & ']' in their names they wil be ignored.
+If solutions have '[' & ']' in their names they will be ignored.

 ### ExpressRoute